Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 EDUC 520 - Education, Poverty, and Development

 An examination of the human and institutional relationships among education, poverty, and social development.
 This course will emphasize the ways in which access to universal, effective education is correlated with the incidence of childhood poverty and its reduction in the US and selected countries in the developed and developing world.
 Interactive, discussion-based classes.
-Prior coursework in social or political sciences, economics, international affairs, heatlh sciences, or related fields suggested.
+Prior coursework in social or political sciences, economics, international affairs, health sciences, or related fields suggested.
 A minimum of 15 hours of fieldwork beyond classroom time is required.
 Students can fulfill this requirement through a variety of experiences on and off campus.

 Attributes: Social Science (Discovery)